Drinking and Driving Myths

 Fact: Coffee is a stimulant.
 It only makes you nervous and jumpy while you remain intoxicated.
 Your reflexes and judgment will still be impaired if you are drinking and driving, even if you have had a cup of coffee.

 Myth 3: Drinking beer or wine doesn’t have as much effect on you as hard liquor.

 Fact: The Minnesota Safety Council observes that a 12-ounce beer contains as much alcohol as a 5-ounce glass of wine or a 1.5 ounce shot of 80-proof whiskey.
-Depending on the type of beverage you consume, it will vary in its amount of alcohol in a serving, but alcohol is alcohol.
+Depending on the type of beverage you consume, it will vary in the amount of alcohol in a serving, but alcohol is alcohol.

-Myth 4: You can always sober up by taking a cold shower, splashing your face with cold water, or by lowering the car door window when you drive.
+Myth 4: You can always sober up by taking a cold shower, splashing your face with cold water, or lowering the car door window when you drive.